 - Usage Type

-Make sure you click on SAVE before leaving the screen, or else it will not save the edits you had made
+You must click SAVE before leaving the screen, or else the edits you made will not be saved.

 Receive notifications when tanks reach a certain tank level percentage.
 If your alerts are greyed out, that means that they have not been enabled.